easypropertylistings/epl-xml-csv-listing-import/readme.txt

 Supported formats are CSV, XML and XLS files with full support for the Australian REAXML format when using the [FeedSync Pre-Processor](https://easypropertylistings.com.au/extensions/feedsync/?utm_source=readme&utm_medium=description_tab&utm_content=feedsync&utm_campaign=wordpressorg_import_feedsync) and Jupix UK formats.
 We have implemented an image and date/time skipping to minimise image imports so they are only updated when changed.
 We are seeing a 78% speed improvement using this plugin.

-* Requires Easy Property Listings 3.4 or newer.
+* Requires Easy Property Listings plugin for WordPress.
 * Requires WP All Import.

 > <strong>Support</strong><br>